Australian Dollar pulls back as US Dollar attempts recovery from multi-year lows

 Technical analysis

-Shorter-term moving averages such as the 10-day EMA and 20-day SMA support the upside, while the 100-day SMA also aligns with bullish pressure.
+Shorter-term moving averages such as the 10-day Exponential Moving Average (EMA) and 20-day Simple Moving Average (SMA) support the upside, while the 100-day SMA also aligns with bullish pressure.
 However, the 200-day SMA at 0.6483 remains a ceiling that could limit further rallies.

 Support levels are identified at 0.6291, 0.6286 and 0.6281.
 Resistance sits at 0.6324, followed by 0.6413 and the longer-term cap at 0.6483.
 The technical outlook leans bullish in the short run, but a clear break above 0.6340 is needed to confirm continuation.